SKA-ScienceDataProcessor/rascil/docs/RASCIL_dask.rst

 get_dask_Client will look for a scheduler via the environment variable RASCIL_DASK_SCHEDULER.
 It that does not exist, it will start a Client using the default Dask approach.

 On darwin, each node has 16 cores, and each core has 4GB.
-Usually this is insufficient for ARL and so some cores must be not used so the memory can be used by other cores.
+Usually this is insufficient for RASCIL and so some cores must be not used so the memory can be used by other cores.
 To run 7 workers and one scheduler on 4 nodes, the SLURM batch file should look something like::